No-Bake Chocolate Coconut Protein Bars Recipe

 Do I need a food processor?

-How many grams of protein are in each bar?
+How much protein is in each bar?

-Can I take these on the go?
+Are these good for taking on the go?

 Other Recipes You Will Love